Efraim Halevy

 Efraim Halevy (אפרים הלוי; born 2 December 1934) is an Israeli intelligence expert and diplomat.
-He was the 9th director of Mossad and the 3rd head of the Israeli National Security Council.
+He was the 9th director of the Mossad and the 3rd head of the Israeli National Security Council.

 He is known for his part in bringing about the Israel–Jordan peace treaty.
 The special relationship he developed with King Hussein of Jordan made it possible for Halevy to open Jordan to the awareness that only a peace agreement with Israel would extricate the Hashemite kingdom from the crisis after the Gulf War.

 Early life and education

 Halevy was born in London, United Kingdom to an established Orthodox Jewish family on 2 December 1934.
 His uncle was Sir Isaiah Berlin.
 Halevy emigrated to Israel in 1948.
 He attended Ma'aleh, a religious high school in Jerusalem.
 He later graduated with commendation in law from the Hebrew University of Jerusalem.

-Govrnment career
+Government career

 Between 1957 and 1961 he was the editor of the journal Monthly Survey (סקירה חודשית), published by the Chief Education Officer.
 In 1961, he began his work in the Mossad.
 In 1967, he was selected to the Chief Branches Forum.